superham/humanMachineInterface/README.md

-# Human Machine Interface Project
+# Human Machine Interface Research
-Human Machine Interface research repositry.
-Focusing on inducing learned motor adaptations using commercial grade virtual reality technologies.
+## Virtually Induced Motor Adaption Study

+This research project aims to investigate a multitude of things: How effectively can motor adaptions be induced using consumer grade virtual reality technologies?
+What factors assist/retard the rate at which the adaptations occur while inducting them via virtual reality?

-All scripts have been developed for the [Unity Engine](https://unity3d.com/) and HTC Vive with optional trackers.
+All scripts have been developed for the [Unity Engine](https://unity3d.com/) and [HTC Vive](https://www.vive.com/eu/) with optional [trackers](https://www.vive.com/us/vive-tracker/).